gamma-opt/oip-notes/course/part2/3-constrained_optimisation-linear.md

 In this form, the variables remaining on the left side of the linear constraints are called _basic variables_ and the remaining ones are called _non-basic variables_.
 Note that right now all basic variables are the slack variables we defined as a part of our modification, but this will not be the case after one iteration of the algorithm.

-The Simplex algorithm proceeds by exchanging a basic variable with a non-basic variable.
+The simplex algorithm proceeds by exchanging a basic variable with a non-basic variable.
 More specifically, at every iteration, a basic and a non-basic variable are chosen, then the constraint associated with the basic variable is solved for the non-basic variable.
 The constraint written this way allows us to substitute the non-basic variable with a new equation, which will ideally get us closer to the goal of rewriting the objective in the easy form of {eq}`lp_obj_form`.